+http://youtu.be/Ew93AMZ6jR8

-Pete, along with Johnny Phillips (former Hi Fi's drummer) booked bands such as the Kinks, the Dave Clark Five and the popular Apex Band from Norwich to play at the Victoria Ballroom on Thursday nights.
+Apex Band from Norwich to play at the Victoria Ballroom on Thursday nights.
 Also memorable were promotional nights for Guinness as well as those for non-iron Rael Brook shirts when the prize shirts often ended up on market stalls for sale!

-Alan Styles and his Psycheclelic Breakfast
+Alan Styles and his Psychedelic Breakfast